RavanH/xml-sitemap-feed/readme.txt

 * NEW Filters for post types: xmlsf_post_types and xmlsf_news_post_types
 * NEW Filters for priority values: xmlsf_post_priority and xmlsf_term_priority
 * Removal of Genre, Keywords and Access tags as Google dropped support
-* Taxonomy term sitemaps speed improvent: get lastmod date from database
+* Taxonomy term sitemaps speed improvement: get lastmod date from database
 * Exclude Woocommerce product_shipping_class taxonomy
 * PHP 7.2+ compat: create_function deprecated
 * No more domain filtering for custom URLs and sitemaps